-There are many additional avenues for extending the computational modeling approaches pursued here.
+There are many additional avenues for extending the experimental and computational modeling approaches pursued here.
 Extending models of compositional visual concept learning to naturalistic images and/or 3D models of real objects is one important direction, moving beyond synthetic stimuli studied here (alien figures; Fig. 1B right) to the types of everyday concepts people learn (bikes, vehicles, pairs of gloves, etc.; Fig. 1B left).
-We see the Bayesian program induction model as providing critical guidance regarding the key ingredients for moving forward-Bayesian inference over structured representations-while we see GNS as the most promising practical means of building models with these ingredients that also interface with noisier natural images (as neural networks are highly adept at doing) and capture complex correlational structure between parts that fully symbolic models may miss.
+We see the Bayesian program induction model as providing critical guidance regarding the ingredients for moving forward - Bayesian inference over structured representations - while we see GNS as the most promising practical means of building models with these ingredients that also interface with noisier natural images and capture correlational structure between parts that fully symbolic models may miss.
 Extending models to capture how people learn compositions of functions, and how functions relate to object parts and visual appearances, is another critical extension.
 For instance, human understanding of the "breakfast machine" (Fig. 1A) is greatly enhanced by understanding how parts relate to functions (toaster, griddle, coffee maker, etc.) and how composing the parts relates to composing the functions.
-A complete account of human visual concept learning would thus need to relate form to function, either through inferring more sophisticated symbolic programs or through more data-driven, embodied learning that places objects in functional roles.
-We hope that the empirical and modeling findings presented here will inform future efforts for meeting these additional challenges.
+A complete account of human visual concept learning would thus need to relate form to function, either through inferring more sophisticated symbolic programs or through more datadriven, embodied learning that places objects in functional roles.
+We hope that the empirical and modeling findings presented here will inform future efforts for meeting these challenges.